pcmueller/refactor-tractor/README.md

 ## Functionality

 * Current:
   * User can navigate between three views.
-"Saved posters", "create poster", and "current poster".
+"Saved Recipes", "Welcome Screen", and "Pantry".
-  * User can generate a random or custom combination of an image, quote, and title to create a "poster".
-  * User can save their poster to the "saved posters" view where it will be added to an array displayed in a grid format.
+  * User can save their favorite recipes to the "saved recipes" by clicking on the apple where itwill be added to an array displayed in a grid format.
-  * User can delete any poster in the "saved posters" view by double clicking.
+  * User can delete any recipes in the "saved recipes" view by clicking on the apple icon.

-* Future Enhancements:
-  * Refactor alt text functionality to reduce the length of the images array.
-  * Implement data validation and error handling into the form (disable button, provide error messages if data entered is not correct, etc).
-  * In the main poster view, allow users to click image, title, quote to update just that piece with another random item from the appropriate array.
-  * When a user single clicks a saved poster, create a modal to view it larger.
-  * Allow users to drag and drop saved posters into whatever order they want them to appear.

-* Known Issues/Bugs:
-  * Form has a number of bugs because validation was not part of the base functionality.
-As an example, if user does not enter poster information on the form view, they can return the main page from the "show my poster" button resulting in an undefined image, title, quote.
-  * Buttons are sometimes not responsive when sharing on zoom call screen share mode.

 ## Technologies